Pvlerick/pvlerick.github.io/cv.md

   options: {}
 ---

-I don't keep an updated CV here, but if you are interested you can have a look at my profile on [Stack OVerflow Careers]:https://careers.stackoverflow.com/pvlerick.
+I don't keep an updated CV here, but if you are interested you can have a look at my profile on [Stack OVerflow Careers](https://careers.stackoverflow.com/pvlerick) or [LinkedIn](https://www.linkedin.com/in/pvlerick).